Shanan Halbert: First term, 2020–2023

 In the 2020 general election, Halbert was again ranked 51st on the Labour party list and contested the Northcote electorate.
-This time, Halbert won the seat from incumbent Dan Bidois by 2534 votes.
+This time, Halbert won the seat from incumbent National MP Dan Bidois by 2534 votes.

 Halbert has for years campaigned on improving public transport, as congestion in the Northcote electorate—located at the northern landing of the Auckland Harbour Bridge—is a defining issue for many voters.
 For the 2020 campaign, he also campaigned in support of local businesses and advocated for improved access to mental health services.
 His father died of lung cancer on election day.